British cigarettes, a body in the road: memories of D-Day

 “One morning some Brits arrived and chatted with us.
 I’ll always remember the smell of their English tobacco.
 It wasn’t something we were used to.”

-More than 150,000 allied soldiers stormed the Normandy beaches on June 6, 1944, bursting through German coastal defenses to open the way to the liberation of western Europe from the Nazi regime.
+More than 150,000 allied soldiers stormed the Normandy beaches on June 6, 1944, bursting through German coastal defences to open the way to the liberation of western Europe from the Nazi regime.

 Seventy-five years later, French President Emmanuel Macron, U.S. President Donald Trump and British Prime Minister Theresa May will attend ceremonies to mark the anniversary of the largest seaborne invasion in history and the soldiers who gave their lives.